amirunpri2018/Stock-forecasts-dashboard/README.md

-Currently the stock choices are limited to `["AAPL", "GOOG", "MSFT", "GME", "FB",'TSLA']` if you are interested in a production level app contact me via linkedin or send me an email at hamzarabi3@gmail.com
+Currently the stock choices are limited to `["AAPL", "GOOG", "MSFT", "GME", "FB",'TSLA']`